Nurse Refresher Series, Continuing Education Workforce Certificate

 Program Series Total:

-CastelBranch service, including drug test and background check approximate cost $94.50; and scrubs
+CastleBranch service, including drug test and background check approximate cost $94.50; professional liability insurance, and scrubs.

 Skills for Success:

 See Technical Standards at the end of this document.

 Most hospitals are hiring BSN Registered Nurses.
 There are increasing vacancies for LPNs in long-term care facilities.

 Research your career interests, explore live job postings, take a career assessment, discover which companies in the Baltimore region are hiring, and more.
 View a brief tutorial video on how to use Career Coach at https://youtu.be/C7KpznbPYfA.
 Explore career and training opportunities at https://ccbcmd.emsicc.com/.